Christian Brothers University

-Christian Brothers University is a private Roman Catholic university in Memphis, Tennessee.
+Christian Brothers University is a private Catholic university in Memphis, Tennessee, United States.
 It was founded in 1871 by the De La Salle Christian Brothers, a Catholic teaching order.

 History

-A Christian Brothers college was established in Pass Christian.
-It was in the former Pass Christian Hotel building.
-Alexander Dimitry was a professor at it.
-It burned in 1877.

-Founded on November 19, 1871, it was established by members of the Institute of the Brothers of the Christian Schools, a Roman Catholic religious order founded by St. John Baptist de la Salle, the patron saint of teachers.
-At foundation the educational institution was named Christian Brothers College which was changed to Christian Brothers University when the school became a university in June 1990.
+Founded on November 19, 1871, it was established by members of the Institute of the Brothers of the Christian Schools, a Catholic religious order founded by St. John Baptist de la Salle, the patron saint of teachers.
+At foundation the educational institution was named Christian Brothers College, which was changed to Christian Brothers University when the school became a university in June 1990.

-Founding

 Christian Brothers awarded the first post-secondary degree in the city in 1875.
 LeMoyne College (one of the two constituent parts of present-day LeMoyne-Owen College) has a founding year of 1871, but it was an elementary and secondary school at the time.
 The city's largest university, the University of Memphis, was not founded until 1912.
 Although Rhodes College was founded in 1848, it did not move from Clarksville, Tennessee to Memphis until 1925.

-Brother Maurelian was appointed the first president.
+Maurelian was appointed the first president.
 His three terms as president totalled 31 years.

-Lasallian tradition

-Christian Brothers University traces its origins to priest and educational innovator, St. John Baptist de la Salle.
-De la Salle began a system of Christian schools in which teachers assist parents in the educational, ethical, and religious formation of their children.
-To continue his spiritual and pedagogical vision, de la Salle founded the Institute of the Brothers of the Christian Schools, known today as the De La Salle Christian Brothers.
+In 2021, the university began to experience severe issues with accreditation caused by emerging financial challenges.
+The university's physician's assistant program was placed on probation by its accreditor, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA); its accreditation was denied entirely in 2023 and the program is being closed.
+In 2022, the university's education programs were placed on probation by the Council for the Accreditation of Educator Preparation (CAEP).
+The university as a whole was also placed on probation by its institutional accreditor, the Southern Association of Colleges and Schools Commission on Colleges.
+Full accreditation was restored to the university's undergraduate education programs in October 2022 and the university's graduate education programs in October of 2024.

+In 2023, the university publicly acknowledged severe financial challenges.
+By the end of 2024, the university projected a deficit of between $5 and $7 million.
+It declared financial exigency and began plans to make significant budget cuts, including the potential firing of tenured faculty and closure of academic programs.
+In December of 2023 the university announced that it was eliminating 28 faculty positions at the end of the academic year and dropping programs including Chemistry, Cultural Studies, Ecology, Engineering Physics, English, History, History Education, Liberal Studies, Physics, Politics and Law, and Political Science; the university also planned to close the Master of Education program.
+Art Therapy and Philosophy concentrations was also planned to be cut.
+In November of 2024, the university again made faculty and staff cuts, eliminating 20 full-time and part-time positions.